JasonTheDeveloper/source-controller/docs/spec/v1beta2/helmcharts.md

 - `.provider`, to specify the verification provider.
 The supported options are `cosign` and `notation` at present.
-- `.secretRef.name`, to specify a reference to a Secret in the same namespace as the HelmChart, containing the Cosign public keys of trusted authors.
+- `.secretRef.name`, to specify a reference to a Secret in the same namespace as the HelmChart, containing the public keys of trusted authors.
 For Notation this Secret should also include the [trust policy](https://github.com/notaryproject/specifications/blob/v1.0.0/specs/trust-store-trust-policy.md#trust-policy) in addition to the CA certificate.
 - `.matchOIDCIdentity`, to specify a list of OIDC identity matchers (only supported when using `cosign` as the verification provider).
 Please see
    [Keyless verification](#keyless-verification) for more details.